Stop violence against women: Statement by the European Commission and the High Representative

-On the occasion of the International Day for the Elimination of Violence against Women on 25 November, the European Commission and the High Representative/Vice President, Josep Borrell, issued the following statement:
+Ahead of the International Day for the Elimination of Violence against Women on 25 November, the European Commission and High Representative/Vice-President, Josep Borrell, issued the following statement:

 “Violence against women and girls is a violation of human rights, and has no place in the European Union, or anywhere else in the world.